useblocks/awesomesphinx/docs/_awesome_templates/data_import.rst

 {#
-Template for for all category specific data imports
+Template for all category-specific data imports

-Do not add any category specific configuration here.
+Do not add any category-specific configuration here.
 Instead make it configurable by variables, like sphinx_type.
 #}